GDPR Data protection

 Our lawful basis for processing your general personal data:

-Article 61b: processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract;
+Article 61b: processing is necessary for the performance of a contract to which the data subject is

 Your personal data will be treated as strictly confidential and will be shared only with our designated courier services.